 - Calms the brain – I have known this to be true.
 Spending time with my dog, really being in the moment petting, rubbing, and receiving kisses, is just a thought-quieter for me.
 Even if my to-do list is 981274739 tasks long, a dog’s calm presence often has penetrative qualities.

-- Relives stress and mild depression – Many studies have shown the benefits of service, therapy and emotional support dogs in managing conditions such as PTSD and depression.3,4 From my own experience, I have known this to be unquestionably true.
-Dogs offer loyalty, protection and serenity.
+- Relives stress and mild depression – Many studies have shown the benefits of service dogs, therapy dogs, and emotional support dogs in managing conditions such as PTSD and depression.3,4 From my own experience, I have known this to be unquestionably true.
+Dogs offer loyalty, protection, and serenity.
 Puppy therapy is real.

-- Energizes the body – You know when your pup gets the zoomies and you just can’t help but getting a little excited yourself?
+- Energizes the body – You know when your pup gets the zoomies (FRAP= Frenetic Random Activity Period) and you just can’t help but get a little excited yourself?
 All that energy is normally contagious through a scientific phenomenon called emotional contagion.
 And since your dog has to go out and loves to exercise outdoors, you best be joining!

 So it seems as though dogs and yoga provide several overlapping, wonderful benefits.
 It’s no wonder many yogis tend to be dog lovers!
 There must be a way to combine the two gifts, and it turns out there is:

 - Dog yoga mats – DogiMat was founded by dog owners after they found their pup deconstructed every dog bed they brought home, but had a special affinity for their yoga mats.
 They went on to design a dog bed with no stuffing.
 Check out DogiMat5.

 - Yoga classes with your dog – Doga classes are a legit offering.
 I recently learned that humans who practice yoga are referred to as yogi (male) or yogini (female) while practicing canines are referred to as dogi, and dogini respectively.
 Whodathunk?